tmtsoftware/aps-submitter-prototype/README.md

 # ESW Gateway Keycloak Setup

-This documents the one-time Keycloak configuration required to use the ESW Gateway with a frontend app in a CSW/ESW development environment.
+This documents the  Keycloak configuration required to use the ESW Gateway with a frontend app in a CSW/ESW development environment.

+Each time csw-services is restarted, these steps must be performed, as Keycloak is reset each time CSW is restarted.

 ## Context